 Where in the world did summer go?
 It’s hard to believe that barbeque season is coming to a close and football season is already beginning.
 Aside from the leaves changing color and school starting up, nothing marks the transition from summer to fall like the kind of recipes that people crave.
 In the summer, it’s all about grilling, light salads and fruity desserts; as soon as the temperature starts to drop, however, comfort food seems to be on everybody’s brains.
 From cheesy casseroles to creamy soups, the start of fall is always characterized by that comforting, stick-to-your-ribs kind of food.
-That is why you are sure is love this beef cowboy chili recipe.
+That is why you are sure is love this quick and easy steak chili recipe.

 The only problem with fall comfort foods is that, while they’re delicious, they’re typically not the healthiest.
 Luckily though, it’s possible to create hearty and comforting meals at home that don’t use excessive amounts of cream and cheese, and chili recipes are some of the best examples of this.